joao-gabriel/money/readme.rst

 I used this tool to create migration from the database I've created by hand: https://github.com/liaan/codeigniter_migration_base_generation

-So all you have to do to create de database is run codoigniter migration normally.
+So all you have to do to create the database is run codeigniter migration normally.
 If you don't know how to do it, this is a very good guide: http://developer-paradize.blogspot.com.br/2015/04/how-to-implement-database-migrations.html